 Over the last number of years, online logo maker platforms have become popular.
-With many small start-up businesses using them.
+Many small start-up businesses use them.
 These tools allow anyone to design a logo, without the need for a designer and at a low cost.
 However, you should avoid them, and opt instead to invest more in your logo design.

 When it comes to getting a logo design there are lots of options.
-You can use freelance designers, create a logo design competition or use an agency.
-Whichever option you choose, be prepared to pay over $300 on an upwards for a top-class (unique) logo.
+You can use freelance designers, create a logo design competition, or use an agency.
+Whichever option you choose, be prepared to pay over $300 and upwards for a top-class (unique) logo.